Roatan Honduras and Banana Republics

 Snorkelling and Mangroves in Roatan Honduras

 In the high season, some four or five cruise ships arrive each morning at Roatan, departing the same evening – which partially explains why there are no rooms at Big French Key, although Brad is planning to build some cabanas for the April to October low season.
-The 9,000 people descending upon the island dwarf the 8,000 people who actually live here, leaving a wake of litter behind them, but also providing much-needed income for the tourism-driven island.
+The 9,000 people descending upon the island leave a wake of litter behind them, but also providing much-needed income for the 100,000 or so people employed on this tourism-driven island.

 “That is why it is a beautiful island,” Brad explains.